 Review information provided by Education Abroad regarding Penn State policies on travel, safety and security, staying health abroad, staying safe abroad, and important health and safety links.

 All engineering students are encouraged to go abroad, but due to limited resources, priority will be given to applications from students planning an engineering experience.
-Therefore, the priority list below will be used when evaluating travel grant applications.
+See the priority list on the application for more information about what will be used when evaluating travel grant applications.
 Some funds are designated for students with demonstrated financial need and for those, financial need will also be a factor.

 There are many resources available to help you as you plan your study abroad.
 The links provided below are meant to help as a guide, but are not necessarily connected to Penn State or the College of Engineering.